The American Board of Electrodiagnostic Specialties

 Both FABES® and the term Fellow of the American Board of Electrodiagnostic Specialties® are federally protected and trademarked terms to describe the highest level of certification by the ABES.

-Fellows must be a licensed health care primary care provider or profession in a healthcare professional field (MD, DO, DC, DPT, ND, PhD, etc), that has completed a minimum of 450 credit hours of training in Electrodiagnostic Specialties in an ACFN approved educational program.
-Fellows must also have completed a minimum of 2 years of clinical experience in the field of neurology and have successfully passed an ACFN administered, approved, and psychometrically-validated board examination.
+Fellows must be a licensed health care primary care provider or profession in a healthcare professional field (MD, DO, DC, DPT, ND, PhD, etc),that has completed a minimum of 450 credit hours of training in Electrodiagnostic Specialties in an ACFN approved educational program.

 The ABES requires that throughout the initial certification and maintenance of certification processes, fellows must have a valid, unexpired, and unencumbered license to practice a primary care discipline in their jurisdiction.
 Should the provider have a lapse of their license to practice, or have it encumbered for any reason, it is the provider’s responsibility to report that information to the ACFN.
 Failure to report license expiration or encumbrance may result in removal from the registry and/or denial for renewal of credentials.

 Certificate of Qualification – CABES®

 CABES®: Certificate-Holder of the American Board of Electrodiagnostic Specialties® are federally protected and trademarked terms to describe an individual that has met the criteria set forth by the ACFN and the ABES to hold a certificate of qualification.

-Certificate of Qualification holders must have completed a minimum of 250 hours in Electrodiagnostic Specialties, have successfully passed an ACFN administered, approved, and psychometrically-validated board examination, but do not meet all of the criteria set forth by the ACFN to be a FABES.
-Often these individuals are assistants to health care providers or practice in a discipline that is not eligible for a Fellowship per the ACFN bylaws, such as Occupational Therapy, Speech Therapy, Social Workers, Case Managers, etc.
+Certificate of Qualification holders must have completed a minimum of 450 credit hours of training in Electrodiagnostic Specialties, have successfully passed an ACFN administered, approved, and psychometrically-validated board examination, but do not meet all of the criteria set forth by the ACFN to be a CABES.
+Often these individuals are assistants to health care providers, or practice in a discipline that is not eligible for a Fellowship per the ACFN bylaws, such as Occupational Therapy, Speech Therapy, Social Workers, Case Managers, etc.